carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>If your NGO is legally registered, select “Yes”.
-Otherwise, select “No.” Ensure you fill out the information attached to each selection.
+<li>If your NGO is legally registered, select "Yes".
+Otherwise, select "No." Ensure you fill out the information attached to each selection.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Verifying your project - 9.png"}
 ::